in2code-de/ipandlanguageredirect/README.md

 the one hand but is much faster for high availability and more complex websites on the other hand.
 This means:
 You can use e.g. [staticfilecache](https://github.com/lochmueller/staticfilecache) or another static solution to improve web performance.
 While it's not possible to use staticfilecache with a USER_INT, which is included on every single page.

-### Define your own ip2country service classes

-You can simply register and call own classes to get the visitors countrycode.
-Simply check the settings in the extension manager to add some classes.
-E.g. now it is possible to use ipapi.co as long as the free mode (up to 1000 visitors a day) will work.
-After the 1000 use a local database or something own.

 ### Testing!